If you hold a standard certificate issued by another state or United States territory and are seeking

 school service record (PDF, MB 1.01).

-Transcripts may not be submitted by email they will be deleted and treated as spam.
+Transcripts may not be submitted via our online system as they will be deleted and treated as spam.

 Allow up to 3 to 4 weeks to confirm receipt of documents